NEONScience/NEON-Data-Skills/tutorials/R/R-skills/basic-R-skills/Set-Working-Directory-In-R/Set-Working-Directory-In-R.md

 Write out the full path for the `NEON-DS-Site-Layout-Shapefiles` directory.
 Use the format of the operating system you are currently using.

+Tip: When typing in the Rstudio console or an R script, if you surround your filepath with quotes you can take advantage of the 'tab-completion' feature.
+To use this feature, begin typing your filepath (e.g., "~/" or "C:") and then hit the tab button, which should pop up a list of possible directories and files that you could be pointing to.
+This method is awesome for avoiding typos in complex or long filepaths!

 Bonus: Write the path as for one of the other operating systems.
 </div>